 Closely related to the first item, but still deserving of its own mention, is le chocolat chaud: hot chocolate.
 On an icy or dark winter day, there's something incredibly soothing and nostalgic about retreating into a place like the much-loved Viennese tearoom Angelina (pictured) for a silky, creamy and rich cup of thick hot chocolate.

 Whether you like yours with a dollop of whipped cream, dark and bitter or laced with spices such as ginger, pink peppercorns or chilis, there are plenty of excellent purveyors of the delicious stuff to enjoy around town.
 Why not duck in for a steaming treat after a brisk walk at the Jardin des Tuileries or a full morning of window shopping?
 See our full guide to the best hot chocolate in the city for more.

 More of a coffee person?
 Not to worry.
-Check out our full guide to the best new gourmet coffeehouses in Paris , or spend an afternoon watching the blustery weather outside from the comfort and old-world charm of one of Paris' classic cafe-brasseries.
+Spend an afternoon watching the blustery weather outside from the comfort and old-world charm of one of Paris' classic cafe-brasseries.
 You may even feel inspired to compose a few lines of dramatic poetry in an old notebook.